auth0/docs/articles/auth0-hooks/cli/index.md

 # Auth0 Command-Line Interface

-The Auth0 Command-Line Interface (CLI) allows you to create, manage, and delete Hooks associated with specific extensibility points within the Auth0 platform.
+The Auth0 Command-Line Interface (CLI) allows you to create, edit, enable/disable, and delete Hooks associated with specific extensibility points within the Auth0 platform.
 You can also use the CLI to identify Hooks and gather real-time logging information.

 ## Install and Set Up the Auth0 Command-Line Interface

 You can find instructions for installing and configuring the Webtask Command-Line Interface (CLI) in the [Auth0 Management Dashboard's Webtask page](${manage_url}/#/account/webtasks).
-This package also includes the `auth0` binary, allowing you to use the Auth0 CLI.
+The `wt-cli` package also includes the `auth0` binary, allowing you to use the Auth0 CLI.

 ![Install Webtasks Instructions](/media/articles/auth0-hooks/mgmt-dashboard-webtasks.png)